- Camp dates in 2019:

 Ancient Arts and Fabrics: Join us, at Camp Cyan, as we learn about ancient art forms and how natural materials were used as paints.
 We will experiment with natural pigments, flowers, leaves, herbs and rocks to create our own natural paints.
 We will be dyeing our own fabrics using dyes we make in this camp.
 We will learn weaving, sewing and embroidery techniques.
 A renowned local Austin Fabric Artist will be visiting us for a very special camp activity.
 The goal of this camp is to build honor and appreciation for our roots as work with our hands just like our ancestors, while exploring each child’s creativity.

-Tinkering and Upcycling: We will be wood-working, using actual tools even power tools.
+Tinkering and Upcycling: Taught in collaboration with local Austin renowned woodworker, Abby Ruston.
+We will be wood-working, using actual tools even power tools.
 We will be building and reverse engineering items that the kids can use and be proud of, individually and as a team.
-A renowned local Austin Maker will be visiting us for a very special camp activity.
 The goal of this camp is to promote project based thinking, from ideation to end product, and to leave each child inspired.
 We generate a lot of trash, collectively, as human beings.
 It’s time we turn our trash to one of a kind usable items.
 We will be thinking out of the box – critically analyzing the problem of trash generation and coming up with creative solutions.
 Every child will not only go home with products they built but they will also be empowered with a new point of view of turning trash into treasures.
 The second goal of this camp is to playfully enhance problem solving skills and broadening perspectives of those already curious minds.

-Architecture: If the number of cranes in our downtown Austin skyline is any indication of our current learning direction, then we are all set here at Camp Cyan’s architecture camp.
+Architecture: Taught in collaboration with architecture firm, BLGY, this camp is all about architecture and spatial awareness.
+If the number of cranes in our downtown Austin skyline is any indication of our current learning direction, then we are all set here at Camp Cyan’s architecture camp.
 In this camp we will design, build, frame problems and solve them, collaborate and develop analytical skills.
 Beyond that we will be building a sense of spatial awareness.
 Our activities this week will encourage creative thinking while exploring our city from within the class.
 We will build a real relation with our city and the community and the houses we live in with architectural concepts.
 We will identify how Austin’s infrastructure addresses our needs with constraints and we will come up with our own solutions.
 In this camp we will have a final day presentation to communicate our ideas to each other.